What is a functional organizational structure?

 Make manual project setup (and finicky spreadsheets) a thing of the past & create fully scheduled projects with just a few clicks.

-Workamajig’s powerful project templates help you kick off your creative projects with ready-to-go schedules & resourcing needs.
+Workamajig’s powerful project templates help you kick off your creative projects with ready-to-go schedules and resourcing needs.

 - Easily view & manage the exact resources, hours & budgets needed.